What you'll need to know...

 Case Study 1 - Mobile Phones

-Task 3 - You are going to use your mobile phone as the focus for this piece of work.
+Task 3 - You are going to use mobile phones as the focus for this piece of work.
 Watch the first video below for a brief mobile phone chemistry lesson!
-Using your notes so far and what you have seen today, complete the first page of the worksheet beneath as best as you can.
+Using your notes so far and what you have seen today, complete the activities on the worksheet, including the five questions at the end.

-Check out this part of the Fairphone website and attempt to add some more detail (in different colour text to show differences between you phone & the fairphone) of the boxes on the second and third page of the work booklet with how Fairphone can use both biological & technical nutrient cycling with their products.
+Check out this part of the Fairphone website and add some more detail (in different colour text to show differences between your phone & the Fairphone) of the boxes on the second page of the work booklet with how Fairphone use technical nutrient cycling with their products.

 |